 Understanding Wisconsin Personal Injury Law

 Personal injury law governs any legal encounter involving an injured person.
 Claims are brought under a “civil suit” with the goal of achieving compensation or restitution for the damages brought upon the victim.
-Some of the more common applications are medical malpractice, defective products, and car accidents.
+Some of the more common applications are medical malpractice, defective products, and auto accident injuries.
 Below is a brief overview with minimal “legalese” to help you understand Wisconsin personal injury law.

 The two most important words in personal injury law are “cause” and “damages.”